oddbird/sliiides/content/hints/camosun.md

     *Robert Raisch*,
     [June 1993](https://www.w3.org/Style/History/www.eit.com/www.lists/www-talk.1993q2/0445.html)
   script: |
-    - Several months before Viola,
+    - Several months before Viola
-    - Robert Raisch proposed this 'easily parsable format'
-    - I assume he means _parsable by machines_?
-    - Because I can't parse it, I had to memorize the first few lines.
-    - You can see the default selector there,
+    - You can see the default selector,
-    - We're setting our default fonts in the `fo` function
+    - Set fonts in the `fo` function
     - Family=times, spacing is proportional, size 14,
     - and then _'we' is 'me', which…_